Immigration Remedies for Survivors of Domestic Violence

 - Good Faith Marriage

-The Self-Petitioner must prove she did not enter the marriage for purposes of gaining immigration status.
+The Self-Petitioner must prove they did not enter the marriage for purposes of gaining immigration status.
 Evidence of this includes wedding photos, photos of the couple together, love letters, having children born during the marriage, joint bank accounts and property, and joint tax returns.

 - Residency with the Abuser